tanrax/org-social/README.md

 :ID: 2025-04-28T12:00:00+01:00
 :END:

-This is my first post on Org-Social.
+This is my first post on Org-social.
 ```

 The datetime in the `ID` property is the unique identifier of each post.
 It must be in *ISO 8601 format*.
 The time zone, `+01:00`, isn't optional.